mmonteiroc/Tetris/README.md

 ## How to play

-Arrow left <-- to move to the left
+Arrow left <-- to move to the left.
-Arrow right --> to move to the right
+Arrow right --> to move to the right.
-Arrow down      to move to the down
+Arrow down      to move to the down.

 Q / W keys to rotate